 - If I could change one thing right now, what would I change and why?

-- What was one of the most meaningful things that someone did for me lately?
+- What is one of the most meaningful compliments I’ve received that still sticks with me?

 - What are the three things I’m most grateful for right now and why?